aswinsureshmusic/AI-Machine-Test/README.md

 PUT -http://127.0.0.1:8000/employee/id
 DELETE -http://127.0.0.1:8000/employee/id

-Thank You for the opportunity
+Thank You for the opportunity-
 Aswin Suresh